AnnieMasonLogo.tif

 the modern Yale Center for British Art across from Yale Art Gallery

 How could I have been so lucky to land a position at this beautiful museum?
 Well, luck and a heads-up from a fellow student in the Art History department.
-She graduated a semester before I did, and had been the Photograph Cataloguer role at the BAC (British Art Center) but was leaving for another museum.
-I applied for this same position and interviewed with the head of the Yale Photograph Archive department, author Anne-Marie Logan.
+She graduated a semester before I did and had been in the Photograph Cataloguer role at the BAC (British Art Center) but was leaving for another museum.
+I applied for this position and interviewed with the head of the Yale Photograph Archive department, author Anne-Marie Logan.
 Soon I was headed to New Haven, CT to work at this prestigious museum.

-Designed by the internationally acclaimed American architect Louis I.Kahn (1901–1974) to house Paul Mellon's (Yale College, Class of 1929; 1907–1999) extraordinary gift to Yale University.
+The internationally acclaimed American architect Louis I. Kahn (1901–1974) designed it to house Paul Mellon's (Yale College, Class of 1929; 1907–1999) extraordinary gift to Yale University.
 It was the first museum in the United States to incorporate retail shops in its design.

 The hall area between the Photograph Archives and the Prints Collection